mdh266/CrimeTime/README.md

 ---------------------

 To run this web application on your computer, please email me to obtain the SQLite database and install all the necessary dependencies on you computer.
-You can install all the depencies using <a href="https://www.docker.com/"> by running the following commands from the <code>CrimeTime/</code> directory:
+You can install all the depencies using <a href="https://www.docker.com/">Docker</a> by running the following commands from the <code>CrimeTime/</code> directory:

-<code>docker build -t crimetime . </code>
+	docker build -t crimetime .

 You can then run the application with the command,

-<code>docker run -id p 5000:5000 crimetime</code>
+	docker run -id p 5000:5000 crimetime

 Then enter the address http://0.0.0.0:5000/ into your web browser to use the web application.

 Alternatively you can use the  <a href="https://www.continuum.io/anaconda-overview">Anaconda</a> distribution and create an virtual environment using the <code>environment.yml</code> file as described <a href="https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file">here</a>.
 And then run the following command from the <code>CrimeTime/</code> directory:

-<code>python tornadoapp.py</code>
+	python tornadoapp.py

 and go to the address http://0.0.0.0:5000/ in your web browser.